jo-tools/sudoku/README.md

 ### Web Application

 The Web Application can be used with it's User Interface.
 Sudoku Puzzles can be exported as JSON or Text *(these files can be opened in the corresponding Desktop Application)*, or downloaded as PDF.
+The Web Application is also available as a [Docker Image: jotools/sudoku](https://hub.docker.com/r/jotools/sudoku).

 #### Sudoku API